samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 I invite you to share your thoughts.
 Anything that can be improved or anything that could speed things up?
 Share that in the discussion, it will benefit all of us.
 See you there.

-Finally, thanks to [Bruno Krebs](https://twitter.com/brunoskrebs) for his excellent insights during the review.
+Finally, thanks to [Bruno Krebs](https://twitter.com/brunoskrebs) for his excellent insights and attention to details during the review.

 [GitHub]: https://github.com/
 [Travis]: https://travis-ci.org/